Battus I of Cyrene

-Battus I of Cyrene (Βάττος), also known as Battius the Lacedaemonian and Battus Aristotle (Βάττος Ἀριστοτέλης) and Aristaeus (Ἀρισταῖος) was the founder of the Ancient Greek colony of Cyrene.
+Battus I of Cyrene (Βάττος), also known as Battius the Lacedaemonian and Battus Aristotle (Βάττος Ἀριστοτέλης) and Aristaeus (Ἀρισταῖος) was the founder (Oikistes) of the Ancient Greek colony of Cyrene.
 He was its first king, the first Greek king in Africa and the founder of the Battiad dynasty.
 The butterfly Battus philenor is named after him.

 Background

 Battus was born on the Greek island of Thera.
 What is known of Battus’ family background is from the Greek historian Herodotus.
 His father, Polymnestus, was a Therean nobleman; Herodotus reports that the Cyrenes identify his mother as Phronima, daughter of Etearchus or Eteachos by his first wife, was King of Oaxus (a city on the Greek island of Crete).

 Phronima’s stepmother (whose name is also unknown) did everything to torment Phronima, most notably by falsely accusing her of fornication.
 When Etearchus heard of this, he befriended a Therean merchant living in Oaxus called Themiston and convinced him to swear an oath that he would perform any task the king asked him to do.
 Etearchus produced Phronima and commanded him to throw her into the sea.
 Themiston, in order to clear himself of the obligation, took Phronima on his ship, lowered her into water with a rope, and hauled her back in the ship (i.e. he did not kill her as ordered).
 Themiston then sailed with Phronima back to his home island of Thera.
 There, Phronima became the mistress of Polymnestus, who was a member of the Minyan family of the Euphemidae.

 Phronima bore Polymnestus a son, Battus.
 Herodotus does not give his real name, but according to Pindar, his birth name was Aristotle.
 Justin gives him the name of Aristaeus and states after his death in Cyrene he was worshipped by the name of Aristaeus.
 In any case, Battus in ancient Greek means stammer (because he had a speech impediment as a child); however Herotodus states that in the Libyan language battus means "king".
 Herodotus opines that he was not known as Battus until he left for Libya.